Department for Transport: Devolution

-The department's devolved counterpart in Wales is the Minister for Climate Change.
+The department's devolved counterpart in Wales is the Cabinet Secretary for Transport, Ken Skates.

 Wales' comparability factor (the proportion of spending in this area devolved to the Welsh Government) was 36.6% for 2021/22.
 This represents a significant reduction (e.g. it was 80.9% in 2015) due to the controversial classification of HS2 as an 'England and Wales' project.